hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDFloatingActionButton.class/README.md

-I am a special button as I follow the material design guidelines of a "Floating Action Button".
+I am a special button as I follow the material design guidelines of a "Floating Action Button", which means that I have a circular shape.